aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 #### Task 1: Identify an available DNS name for an Azure VM deployment

 In this task, you will identify a DNS name for your Azure VM deployment.

 1. Sign-in to the Azure portal **`https://portal.azure.com/`**.

-    >**Note**: Sign in to the Azure portal using an account that has the Owner or Contributor role in the Azure subscription you are using for this lab.

 2. Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
 If prompted, click **PowerShell** and **Create storage**.